Meet Jason & Tola – Café Owners in Cambodia | A Gay Couple Story

 When dreams come true… The story behind the Krousar Café in Siem Reap brings tears to our eyes.
 Jason and Tola did not know what the future may bring for them together in Cambodia.
 They just knew they wanted to help the local LGBTIQ+ community.
 They ended up going into business with Jason’s lovely mom, who relocated to Siem Reap as well…

 “Tola never really wanted much for himself – his dream, despite his amazing talents, was to own a small drink shop that sells Coke and other products in bulk.
 Through Jason and some other Western friends, he landed a job in a Western café in 2014.
-There began his love affair with coffee and he began to envision a different future for himself.
+There began his love affair with coffee, and he began to envision a different future for himself.
 He learned how to make coffee and honed his English and service skills, all whilst starting to collect quirky cups from the local secondhand shop every week on his and Jason’s half-day off together.
-They piled up in our small room and finally in 2019 we opened our own shop.”
+They piled up in our small room, and finally, in 2019, we opened our shop.”

 “Our ideas changed over the years – but we knew we wanted to help the LGBTIQ+ community and ended up going into business with Jason’s mum, who had also relocated to Cambodia a few years after Jason.
-We named our café Krousar Café – the word ‘krousar’ in Khmer means family.
-That is what we are, and that is how we want our staff, customers, and café to feel.”
+So we named our café Krousar Café – the word ‘krousar’ in Khmer means family.
+So that is what we are, and that is how we want our staff, customers, and café to feel.”

 A Place To Be Yourself (APTBY)

 What you need to be successful with your dream of supporting the local Cambodian LGBTQ+ community needs a lot of courage, heart, and, of course, experience.
-Jason’s background in social and community work combined with Tola’s first-hand experience living and working as and together with LGBTQ+ people in Siem Reap’s community complement each other perfectly.
+Jason’s social and community work background, combined with Tola’s first-hand experience living and working as and together with LGBTQ+ people in Siem Reap’s community, complement each other perfectly.

 “Jason started working for the building NGO that he had initially volunteered with when he moved to Cambodia.
-The first year, he just volunteered with them and worked in a clothes shop and bar in the late afternoons/evenings to pay his rent and food.
+He just volunteered with them the first year and worked in a clothes shop and bar in the late afternoons/evenings to pay his rent and food.
 After about 12 months of that, the NGO hired him as their Volunteer Coordinator.
-Jason stayed with them for three years and then opened his own NGO – www.aptby.org.
-Jason’s background is in Psychology / Sociology / Child Protection and he had volunteered at an LGBTIQ+ drop-in center in Australia before moving to Cambodia.”
+Jason stayed with them for three years and then opened his NGO – www.aptby.org.
+Jason’s background is in Psychology / Sociology / Child Protection, and he had volunteered at an LGBTIQ+ drop-in center in Australia before moving to Cambodia.”

 “After meeting Tola, and spending a lot of time with his fellow performers – who ranged from straight boys to gay boys, to trans women, to drag performers, to sex workers – Jason thought they could all benefit a lot from a central place where they could be themselves and feel safe and access information relevant to their lives.
-As well as having this safe space that is locally staffed and open every day, APTBY basically tries to help Khmer LGBTIQ+ in any way they can – they organize community events and have sponsored Khmer individuals to study English, Tourism, Counselling, etc. at local institutions and universities.
-At the same time as starting APTBY, Jason also started his own counseling service – offering one-on-one counseling and teaching group workshops.”
+So as well as having this safe space that is locally staffed and open every day, APTBY basically tries to help Khmer LGBTIQ+ in any way they can – they organize community events.
+In addition, they have sponsored Khmer individuals to study English, Tourism, Counselling, etc., at local institutions and universities.
+At the same time as starting APTBY, Jason also started his counseling service – offering one-on-one counseling and teaching group workshops.”

 Being Gay in Cambodia